AdrienLemaire/awesome-mental-models/README.md

 ## Citations

 > 80 or 90 important models will carry about 90% of the freight in making you a worldly-wise person.
 And, of those, only a mere handful really carry very heavy freight.
 > — Charlie Munger

+> You get further in life by avoiding repeated stupidity than you do by striving for maximum intelligence.
+> — Charlie Munger

 > Scientists generally agree that no theory is 100 percent correct.
 Thus, the real test of knowledge is not truth, but utility.